patshaughnessy/patshaughnessy.github.io/posts/2020-01-17-downloading-100-000-files-using-async-rust.markdown

 However, Rust’s Tokio engine doesn’t work that way.
 Instead of launching an entirely new thread for each task, it runs all three tasks on the same thread.
-I imagine that would look like this:
+I imagine three tasks running on one thread like this:

 <img src="http://localhost/assets/2020/1/17/one-thread.png">